 Again, where you prefer your volume control depends on the brand you are looking at and what you are used to.

 For me, having a detachable microphone on a headset is an option I don’t usually choose because that’s one more piece I have to keep track of.
-Most of my headphones have mics that flip up out of the way when not in use and that’s good enough for me.
+Most of my headphones have mics that flip up out of the way when not in use and that’s good enough for me but if you want a headset without a mic or one with a detachable mic, we have an article for that.

 For others, a detachable mic is a major convenience.
 It decreases the weight of the headset and can minimize distractions.
 Some detachable mics will work off the headset for “head-free” use, or to make it easier to access features like the mute button.